-Course Code ECON 3510 Course International Finance III Coordinating Unit School of Economics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites ECON 2506 & ECON 2507 Incompatible ECON 3032 Course Description This course deals with the analysis of two important and related macroeconomics issues in open economies: the exchange rate and the capital flows.
-The objectives of the course are two-fold: to introduce the main concepts, principles and models in the theory and empirical works in those two key areas of International Finance; to apply analytical tools to understand the relevant policy issues in the global markets.
-Based on additional reading materials, discussions on relevant current events from various parts of the globe will be carried out.
+Course Code ECON 3510 Course International Finance III Coordinating Unit School of Economics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge ECON 1012 Course Description This course deals with the analysis of three important and related macroeconomics issues in open economies: exchange rates, capital flows and financial crises.
+The objectives of the course are two-fold: to introduce and critically evaluate the main relevant economic theories, models and empirical works in these three key areas of International Finance; and to apply these analytical tools to build an understanding of relevant economic developments and policy issues in the global markets.
+There will be discussions of relevant current events relating to Australia, our main trading partners and the rest of the world.

 Course Coordinator: Dr Steven Hail

 Office location: Nexus 10, Level 3, Room 3.34

 The full timetable of all activities for this course can be accessed from Course Planner.

 On successful completion of this course, students will be able to: